esitarski/pyllrp/README.txt

 pyllrp enables quick-and-easy scripting in fully portable pure Python to create LLRP applications.

-It is used extensively in CrossMgr for RFID race timing.
+It is used extensively in CrossMgr, RaceDB, TagReadWrite for RFID and race timing.

 The implementation is 100% complete.
 All LLRP features and all Impinj custom extensions are supported.

 * Message and Parameters are full Python classes.
-* Full validation of all LLRP Messages and Parameters including data types, data values, parameter sequence and count.
+* Full validation of all LLRP Messages and Parameters including data types, data ranges, parameter sequence and count.
 * Full support for enumerated values - no hardcoded values.
 * Impossible to pass incorrect or malformed LLRP messages to the reader.